 Luckily, my husband and I just decided to try to cut our food budget in half because it was getting a little out of control over here, so I have a lot of suggestions.
 Here goes.

-First of all, go to eatwild.com and find a local rancher to sell you pasture-raised/grass-fed meat for cheaper.
+First of all, go to www.texasgrassfedbeef.com or find a local rancher to sell you pasture-raised/grass-fed meat for cheaper.
 I have half a cow and half a pig in my extra freezer right now that I bought for about $4/lb and $3/lb respectively.
 Both are pasture raised.
 My freezer cost me $140 on Craigslist.
 Here’s a tutorial on the process of buying local meat (summary: it’s not hard at all).

 Then when you have that meat in your freezer, EAT IT!
 Get in the habit of taking meat out a day or two in advance to prepare for when you’ll actually need it.
 It’ll save you emergency trips to the store, where you’ll be forced to buy good ground beef for $8/lb.